DeFUCC/gun-avatar/README.md

 ### 1. HTML img tag with `data-pub` attribute

 Add the script to the page and then add `gun-avatar` class to an img tag along with add `data-pub` attribute with the pub key. `gun-avatar` automatically finds them on page and fills with corresponding base64 picture data.
 You can set `data-size` in px and style the avatar with css as you want.
+Also there's `data-dark` option to generate a dark version of the same avatar.
+You can add `.gun-avatar {border-radius: 100%}` to tour css to make it round.

 ```html
 <script src="https://unpkg.com/gun-avatar"></script>